 - Licensed Electrical Inspector practical assessment – repeated attempts

 In order to undertake the G Class assessments, the candidate must have:

 - At least five years’ electrical trade experience after the successful completion of their apprenticeship, and hold a current A Class electrical worker’s licence or have an equivalent qualification.

 - Thorough knowledge of the current Australian and New Zealand Wiring Rules and associated Standards used to evaluate compliance of electrical installation work.

-- A thorough understanding of the Electricity Safety Act 1998 and Electricity Safety (Installations) Regulations 2009 in relation to the safety of electrical installations, compliance and testing of electrical installation work, and the Certificate of Electrical Safety system.
+- A thorough understanding of the Electricity Safety Act 1998 and Electricity Safety (General) Regulations 2019 in relation to the safety of electrical installations, compliance and testing of electrical installation work, and the Certificate of Electrical Safety system.